-IIS Crypto is a free tool that gives administrators the ability to enable or disable protocols, ciphers, hashes and key exchange algorithms on Windows Server 2008, 2012 and 2016.
-It also lets you reorder SSL/TLS cipher suites offered by IIS, implement best practices with a single click, create custom templates and test your website.
+IIS Crypto is a free tool that gives administrators the ability to enable or disable protocols, ciphers, hashes and key exchange algorithms on Windows Server 2008, 2012, 2016 and 2019.
+It also lets you reorder SSL/TLS cipher suites offered by IIS, change advanced settings, implement Best Practices with a single click, create custom templates and test your website.

 IIS Crypto requires administrator privileges.
 If you are running under a non-administrator account, the GUI version will prompt for elevated permissions.
 The command line version must be run from a command line that already has elevated permissions.

 IIS Crypto is offered in both a GUI and a command line version.
 Click here to choose your version and download.

 IIS Crypto allows you to create your own custom templates which can be saved and then executed on multiple servers.
 To create your own template, select all of the settings for your configuration.
 Click on the Templates button and give your template a name, author and description if desired.
 Then click on the Save button to save your template to disk.
 Copy your template to another server, run IIS Crypto and click on the Open button to load your template.
 You can also use it from the command line version of IIS Crypto.

 The template format has been simplified in IIS Crypto 3.0.
 Old templates are automatically upgraded when loaded, however, if you save a new template it will only open in IIS Crypto 3.0 and later.

 Load the Best Practices template before you start customizing your own template to ensure your template is setup securely.
 If your template is in the same folder as IIS Crypto it will show up automatically in the drop down box without having to click the Open button first.

 The following are the switches for the command line version of IIS Crypto.
 All parameters are optional.